Dev-mahmoud123/prayers-timing/README.md

  ## Usage

-To run the project, use the following command:
+To run the project, use the following command:<br>

  npm start